Skip to content

 Who Should Choose Trivia Crack?

 Pick Trivia Crack over LearnClash only if you want casual fun.
 No rankings, no study tools, no pressure.
-Trivia Crack has a massive player base, the familiar six-category format, and the simple joy of collecting crowns.
+Trivia Crack has a massive 800-million-download player base, the familiar six-category format, and the simple joy of collecting crowns.
 Want quick, low-stakes trivia without rankings or learning tools?
 Trivia Crack delivers.
 Want to actually learn?
 LearnClash is the pick.

 Trivia Crack persona illustration showing a casual player relaxing on a couch with phone, surrounded by feature badges: six categories, crown wheel, web play, huge player base, no rankings, no SRS Trivia Crack fits players who want a familiar party quiz with friends, not a skill climb.